mor1/g54ccs-labs/02-python/README.md

 _mutable_ type is the _list_, a sequence enclosed in square brackets `[`...`]`.
 Lists support a number of operations to sort, separate, append, extend and so on.

+Note one common problem with tuples is the following: _how do you represent a tuple with just a single element_?
+The obvious way to do this -- `(x)` -- is unfortunately wrong: it is parsed as the arithmetic expression returning `x`, i.e., `(x) == x`.
+If you need to represent a tuple with a single element, simply insert a trailing comma, i.e., `(x,)`.

 Dictionaries
 ------------